Drew Waters Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (5.01).
+- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.98).

-- His last appearance came on Wednesday against the Los Angeles Dodgers, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- The right-hander last pitched on Saturday against the St. Louis Cardinals, when he threw 6 2/3 innings, allowing seven earned runs while giving up 10 hits.

-- In five games this season, the 25-year-old has put up an ERA of 5.40, with 7.1 strikeouts per nine innings.
-Opponents are hitting .240 against him.
+- The 31-year-old has an ERA of 4.21, with 9.2 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.